EnigmaCurry/d.rymcg.tech/glances/README.md

 is presented in an easy to read dashboard and can also be used for remote monitoring of systems via a web interface or command line interface.

+## Warning

+This container has privileged access to your host, and full control of Docker via bind mount socket.
+It also uses the docker flag `network_mode: host`.
+This gives unlimited access to your host network.
+You should not install this unless you completely trust this service.
+To enforce the use of Traefik as your entrypoint, your external firewall should block TCP ports 61208 and 61209.

 ## Config

 ```